AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 How do LLMs Approach Web Search?

 LLMs don’t browse like humans.
-They retrieve, filter, and synthesize—through tightly controlled systems.
+They retrieve, filter, and synthesize—through tightly controlled systems and that’s the foundation of how to rank in Perplexity since the model can only cite what it can reliably fetch and extract.”.
 Here’s how it works:

 Large Language Models (LLMs) enhance web search capabilities by combining real-time information retrieval with their generative abilities.
 This integration enables them to deliver responses that are more accurate, timely, and contextually relevant.